When processing personal data, the European Parliament shows full respect for the rights of the individuals (data subjects) concerned.

 These provisions concern all departments within the European Parliament which use information identifying individuals.
 The Data Protection Officer must be notified in advance of all operations involving such data (data collection, consultation, transmission, organisation, etc.) whereupon it is entered into a public register.

-Please click on the links below for further information on personal data protection or to consult the register of the processing operations notified within the European Parliament.
+Please click on the links below Further information: on personal data protection or to consult the register of the processing operations notified within the European Parliament.

 The register of notified personal data processing operations allows individuals to obtain information on the processing of personal data in the European Parliament.